How Do I Let a Device Wake My Computer in Windows 11?

 Option 2Enable a Device Using Command Line

-You can turn on a device’s ability to wake your computer in Windows 11 using command-line instructions with administrator privileges.
+You can turn on a device’s ability to wake your computer in Windows 11 using simple command-line instructions, but you’ll need administrator rights.

 - Open Windows Terminal as Administrator.
 Search for “Terminal” and right-click it, then select “Run as administrator.”